 When attendance isn’t possible, a video recording of the event can be the next best thing.
 Recording events — or even live-streaming them — can be a great way to share the excitement and insight gleaned from all those keynotes and breakouts, with anyone, anytime, anywhere.

-Looking for more ideas to use video for sales enablement?
 Download our new white paper for 18 new ideas you can use video to help your sales enablement efforts break through.